Powered by

 February 2024: Another month, another record – earth's heat continues to rise

-February’s temperatures soared to 1.77°C above the historical average for the month in the pre-industrial era, marking it
+The year 2024 has seen unprecedented temperature increases, with both January and February setting new records for heat.
+February’s temperatures soared to 1.77°C above the historical average for the month in the pre-industrial era

 By Wahid Bhat